-Caffeine can be useful to wake you up and stimulate your body so that you perform more effectively.
+Caffeine is a central nervous system stimulant that can wake you up, stimulate your body, and boost energy levels so that you perform more effectively.

 Red Bull and Monster energy drinks have about 80-100mg of caffeine in a serving, but other specialist pre-workout energy drinks have very high levels of caffeine.

-For example, C4 pre-workout energy drink has 135mg of caffeine, and Red Line energy drink has over 300mg of caffeine (which is about the same as 4 espressos!).
+For example, the C4 pre-workout energy drink has 200mg of caffeine, and the Bang energy drink has 300mg of caffeine (which is about the same as 4 espressos!).

 Energy drinks are designed to get caffeine into your system quickly, which will give you a quick burst of energy and remove any tiredness from your mind.

 The average caffeine content in pre-workout supplements can vary between 150 mg to 300 mg per serving.
 Many pre-workout supplements contain caffeine, though there tends to be less, and it's usually natural.
 There are even some stimulant-free pre-workout supplements which contain zero caffeine.